microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ```bash
 az role assignment create --assignee $principalId --role "AzureML Data Scientist" --scope "/subscriptions/$subscriptionId/resourcegroups/$rgname/providers/Microsoft.MachineLearningServices/workspaces/$workspace_name"
 ```
 You need to give additional `Azure ML Operator` permissions to the user managed identity for accessing the workspace, if you are using promptflow in AML Pipeline.
+Note, this will not work in serverless.
+You shall need a compute cluster.

 8. Grant the user managed identity permission to access the workspace keyvault (get and list)